-If you have a railing, use that.
-If you have nowhere to tie them to, you can use cinder-blocks laid flat to tie the strings through the holes.
+If you have nowhere to tie them, you can use cinder-blocks laid flat to tie the strings through the holes.
 If you don't like the way cinder-blocks look, disguise them with cloth, burlap, or oilcloth.

-One more tip to standout from your competition, make sure every year you have your parking lot patched and sealed– you have to look new and successful, not old and struggling.
+One more tip to stand out from your competition, make sure every year you have your parking lot patched and sealed– you have to look new and successful, not old and struggling.

-When you make yourself look bigger and feature our wants, you’ll pique our interest in what you have waiting inside.
+When you make yourself look bigger and feature our wants and desires, you’ll pique our interest in what you have waiting inside.

-The persons chosen for arrow duty are typically the saddest looking people, bored, a pair of headphones in their ears and their eyes vacantly looking into traffic; oftentimes with a cheap beach chair by their side.
+The people chosen for sign wavers are typically the saddest looking people, bored, a pair of headphones in their ears and their eyes vacantly looking into traffic; oftentimes with a cheap beach chair by their side.

 Sticking your old sale merchandise out onto the sidewalk looks like a garage sale.
 Those driving past will judge you by what you have chosen to represent your business out front which are things no one wanted so you put them on sale.